sandgardenhq/getting-started/examples/triggering-a-workflow-from-cicd/README.md

 # Triggering Sandgarden Workflows from GitHub Actions

-This example repository demonstrates how to trigger and execute Sandgarden workflows directly from GitHub Actions.
+This example demonstrates how to trigger and execute Sandgarden workflows directly from GitHub Actions.

 ## Getting Started